-If you're not sure your handwriting is up to scratch (or you just don't fancy writing out every single name!), you could always hire a wedding calligrapher, or choose a service that sends the place cards to you with the names written.
+If you're not sure your handwriting is up to scratch, or you just don't fancy writing out every single name, you could always hire a wedding calligrapher, or choose a service that sends the place cards to you with the names written.
 You could also look at learning modern calligraphy, for a stylish DIY finish.

 Do You Put Full Names on Wedding Place Cards?

 According to Debrett's, the etiquette experts, the naming convention for guests at a formal event is surname, first name, title - so that's 'Smith, Jane Ms'.
 If you want to go totally trad, follow that formula!
 However, nowadays, first name then surname is absolutely fine - 'Jane Smith'.

 READ MORE: Wedding Traditions and Their Meanings